iam-awingsuma/iam-awingsuma/README.md

 - 🔭 I’m currently working on ExamInsight, attainment and progress tracking of internal assessments and external benchmark tests of year 2 students.
 - 🌱 I’m currently learning Python, Flask, FastAPI... anything related to web that challenges me.

-- ⚡ Fun fact: ...CS Enthusiast.
+- ⚡ Fun fact: ...
+CS Enthusiast.
 UAE-based expat.
 Educator + MIS student at UP Open University (🇵🇭)
+- <h4>Connect with me...</h4>
 <!--
 **iam-awingsuma/iam-awingsuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.